mikkelee/latex-pua/README.md

 The general `\mufi` accepts entity names and unicode codepoints (using `\symbol`).

+The commands may be starred to suppress use of the configured font for the specific glyph.

 Fonts & information available at [Medieval Unicode Font Initiative](http://www.mufi.info/)